-Working with bereavement care counselling services, the research will also explore the potential wellbeing impact of using film for the purposes of therapy and bereavement support.
+During the project the team worked with bereavement care counselling services, and the research also explored the potential wellbeing impact of using film for the purposes of therapy and bereavement support.

-The team will create a broadcast quality fiction film exploring embodied grief.
-The team will work together to represent the lived experience of grief through the collation of a wide range of experiences.
-This film will explore the extent to which narrative, sound, and cinematic techniques that foreground sensory experience can capture the raw experience of grief.
+To do this, the team created a broadcast quality fiction film exploring embodied grief.
+The researchers worked together to represent the lived experience of grief through the collation of a wide range of experiences.
+This film explored the extent to which narrative, sound, and cinematic techniques that foreground sensory experience can capture the raw experience of grief.

-Additionally, the project team will document the research process and development through a series of recorded interviews.
+Additionally, the project team documented the research process and development through a series of recorded interviews.

 Who are the team and what do they bring?